ciareis/bypass/readme.md

 - **Status number** `200` (OK success)
 - **Body**: a text body (JSON encoded).

-And our case will look like:
+And in our case, the method call will look like this:

 ```php
     //The body containing the API response with games in JSON format